This documentation is still in progress. We are working hard to update all our screenshots to the new Magnolia 6 style. Please bear with us.

 h1heading on the page and in the navigation title.

 - Template: Template assigned to the page.

 - Status: Shows the publication status of the page:

 - Published (green, solid): Content was published from the author instance to the public instance.
 Identical content exists on both instances.

-- Modified (yellow/amber, two rings): Content was modified since publication.
+- Modified (yellow/amber, solid): Content was modified since publication.
 The author instance is not in sync with the public.

-- Unpublished (red, one ring): Content exists only on the author instance.
+- Unpublished (red, solid): Content exists only on the author instance.
 It was never published.

 Modification date: Timestamp showing when the page was last modified.
 The timestamp is displayed in the user's own timezone if one has been set in the user profile, if not, the server timezone is displayed.